rebellingstars/Obstacle-Avoiding-Robot/README.md

 # Obstacle-Avoiding-Robot
-Robot that avoids obstacles in front of it using ultrasoinc sensors
+Robot that avoids obstacles in front of it using ultrasoinc sensors.